Top Alternatives to FRAPS for Mac

 Whether you're a casual gamer, pro-competitor or blogger there are going to be moments on your MAC you'll want to record.
 This could be for your own personal viewing or to put together a professional show reel – with the rise of video sharing sites such as YouTube the software to record your best gaming moments or step-by-step tutorials is becoming more mainstream.
 For PC users there's almost no contest in recording software as the industry-leading Fraps continues to set the standard, but if you're using a MAC you won't be able to access this software.
 Luckily there are a number of alternatives that are just as good.

-Filmora scrn stands out among screen capture software due to its pure simplicity and functionality – it's incredibly easy for everyone to use and has a number of notable features.
+Wondershare DemoCreator stands out among screen capture software due to its pure simplicity and functionality – it's incredibly easy for everyone to use and has a number of notable features.
 With 120 fps recording, your gaming moments will be captured in all their glory, while the dual device and picture-in-picture effects allow you to add a second window to your recording, which is perfect for comparison or tutorial videos.
 The highlight of this awesome package is the built-in video editing suite which most of the competition lacks.
-This will allow you to make a number of professional tweaks to your videos, such as adding background music, cuts, annotations and a range of other effects.
+This will allow you to make a number of professional tweaks to your videos, such as adding background music, cuts, annotations, and a range of other effects.
 If you're planning on displaying your videos to anyone but yourself Wondershare DemoCreator comes highly recommended.

 2. QuickTime Player

 Often considered the go-to software for MAC screen recording, the advantage of QuickTime Player is that it's free and relatively simple to use, making it ideal for recording quick personal clips.
 Unfortunately, the videos are not as easy to edit in QuickTime, so for anything other than basic videos you'll want to consider downloading additional video editing software.
 Despite its flaws, it's hard to beat QuickTime Player in terms of pure simplicity, so if you're not looking for anything too complicated give it a chance.